Non-Recourse vs. Recourse Loans

 Non-Recourse Loan Example

-Suppose that an unexpected medical expense occurs right after you are issued this loan, making it difficult for you to make the monthly payments.
-You, unfortunately, default immediately.
+Suppose an unexpected medical expense occurs right after you are issued this loan, making it difficult to make the monthly payments.
+You, unfortunately, defaulted immediately.

-The lender quickly steps in to liquidate your collateral, which is the car you purchased.
+The lender quickly liquidates your collateral, which is the car you purchased.
 The lender liquidates the asset and finds that it only satisfies $35,000 of what is owed.

 Recourse Loan Example

-Suppose that an unexpected medical expense occurs right after you are issued this loan, making it difficult for you to make the monthly payments.
-You, unfortunately, default immediately.
+Suppose an unexpected medical expense occurs right after you are issued this loan, making it difficult to make the monthly payments.
+You, unfortunately, defaulted immediately.

-The lender quickly steps in to liquidate your collateral, which is your purchased property.
-The lender liquidates this property and finds that it only satisfies $700,000 of what is owed.
+The lender quickly moves to liquidate your collateral, the purchased property.
+Upon liquidation, the property only covers $700,000 of the outstanding debt.

-The lender would then start seizing assets worth the deficiency amount, which, in this case, would be the remaining unpaid principal and interest.
-Unfortunately, the borrower would have to sell their assets to compensate the lender.
+The lender would then seize assets to cover the deficiency amount, including the remaining unpaid principal and accrued interest.
+Unfortunately, the borrower must sell their assets to compensate the lender.

 Recourse Loans vs. Non-Recourse Loans